3d-paws/3D-PAWS-Raspberry-Pi/README.md

 update-3d-paws.py
 ```

 Once that's done, move on Set Variables.
-If you want to update manually, continue on to Step 1.
+If you want to update manually, continue on to Manual Step 1.

 ### Manual Step 1 - Download the software
 You'll need to download and unpack the software by using the following commands in order.
 If 3d-paws is already installed on your system, refer to the Update section instead.